-- Combine the lemon zest, lemon juice, slurry, and sugar over medium low heat.
+- Combine the lemon zest, lemon juice, slurry, and sugar in a small saucepan over medium low to medium heat.

 - Whisk constantly as the mixture cooks and thickens for about 5-7 minutes.

-- Remove from the heat and stir in the So Delicious® plain dairy-free coconutmilk yogurt alternative.
+- Remove from the heat and stir in the plain dairy-free coconut milk yogurt alternative.

 Meyer Lemons versus Regular Lemons

-It’s citrus season now so make the most of what is ripe and available at Sprouts Farmers Market.
+It’s citrus season now so make the most of what is ripe and available your local market or grocery store.
 Meyer lemons are found in stores from December through March.

 You could use regular lemons in this recipe.
 Instead of 4-5 meyer lemons you’ll need 2-3 regular lemons.
 Your finished lemon curd will be less vibrant and perhaps a bit more tangy than a meyer lemon curd but both are delicious!